Xilinx/PYNQ/sdbuild/README.md

 ## Initial bootstrap

 The `ubuntu` folder contains all of the files for the initial bootstrap of the Ubuntu root filesystem.
-For this release we are targeting the 22.04 _Jammy Jellyfish_ release but other versions can be added here if desired.
-The `jammy` folder contains subfolders for the `arm` and `aarch64` architectures each containing a `multistrap` config file, a set of patches to apply to the filesystem and a `config` file listing the packages to be installed.
+For this release we are targeting the 24.04 _Noble Numbat_ release but other versions can be added here if desired.
+The `noble` folder contains a subfolder for the `aarch64` architecture containing a `multistrap` config file, a set of patches to apply to the filesystem and a `config` file listing the packages to be installed.